 4-4-1: A Bates take on the school year

 Two fundamental elements for lifelong learning are strong writing and clear thinking.
 At Bates, you’ll develop both from the start.
-Our First-Year Seminar (FYS) is a small class focused on improving your writing and critical thinking skills.
-Developing these skills early will help you in your transition to college-level academic work while also introducing you to your academic advisor.
+Our First-Year Seminar (FYS) is a small class focused on developing your writing and critical thinking skills.